 Can I cancel my pet insurance policy if it accidentally auto-renews?

-You'll have a 14-day cooling-off period once your policy has started and most insurers will let you cancel, only charging you for the cover you have used.
+Yes.
+You have a 14-day cooling-off period once your policy has started and most insurers will let you cancel, only charging you for the cover you have used.

 How do I find cheaper cover at renewal?

 Unlike car and home insurance, where switching or haggling are the key to finding the best rates, finding cheaper pet insurance is much more complicated.

 Your chance of being able to beat your renewal quote depends on the age and general health of your pet.
 So be sure to shop around for the best deal that provides suitable cover at the time of taking out a new policy.

 How long do I have to make a pet insurance claim?